 EXIF data isn’t limited to a single image format.
 It spans across various file types:

-• RAW: The unprocessed ‘negatives’ of digital photography, RAW files contain extensive EXIF data, crucial for post-processing.
+- RAW: The unprocessed ‘negatives’ of digital photography, RAW files contain extensive EXIF data, important for post-processing.

 When using a photo editing app like Adobe Lightroom you can filter all of your photos based on their EXIF data.
 For example you can filter all photos you’ve taken with a specific lens.